-With that understanding let’s dive a little deeper into the main features of a DAM such as Daminion versus a cloud-sync solution.
+With that understanding let’s dive a little deeper into the main features of Digital asset management solutions such as Daminion versus a cloud-sync solution such as Dropbox.

 A folder structure can very quickly grow out of control.
-In a cloud-sync solution you don’t have the level of permissions you have with a DAM in controlling who and how folder structures are created.
+In a cloud-sync solution (Dropbox) you don’t have the level of permissions you have with a Digital Asset Management in controlling who and how folder structures are created.

 Depending on the content being duplicated there may be licensing limitations associated with the content and if mis-used could result in millions of dollars in lawsuits.

 A folder structure is very rigid in the fact that users have to essentially memorize the folder paths that get them to the content they need.